 To calculate the value of k, the rate constant, you simply plug into the rate law the values of the concentrations, the orders, and the rate of the reaction from any one of the three experiments.
 All three experiments should give a value of 1.64 x 10-4 s-1.
 You should prove this to yourself.

-Using the Integrated Rate Law to Determine the Rate Law:
+Using the Integrated Rate Law to Determine the Rate Law

-One major disadvantage to using the method of initial rates is the need to perform multiple experiments.
+One major disadvantage of using the method of initial rates is the need to perform multiple experiments.
 Another disadvantage is that it works only for relatively slow reactions.
 If your reaction proceeds too fast, the rate that you measure will have a large range of uncertainty.

 To combat these problems, chemists have developed a method that uses data on concentration versus time during a reaction to infer the order of a reaction.
 The strategy works by comparing concentration versus time information to the mathematical predictions made by integrated rate laws.